Moistbobo/BDODiscordBot/README.md

 A discord bot for the Black Desert Online (BDO) guild ChoNation

 # Setup
-1. Set a bobobotToken enivironment variable equal to your bot's public token (if you want googletts functionality) Set up a google cloud api key (more information here: https://cloud.google.com/text-to-speech/)
+1. Set a bobobotToken environment variable equal to your bot's public token (if you want googletts functionality) Set up a google cloud api key (more information here: https://cloud.google.com/text-to-speech/)

 2. Build the typescript files